SERVICE-LEARNING

 Service-Learning Certificate

-Students can earn recognition for completing SL-designated courses.
+Students have the opportunity to earn recognition for completing SL designated courses.
 This certificate is open to all graduate and undergraduate students in any major.
 To qualify for the certificate, students must: